awslabs/aws-apigateway-lambda-authorizer-blueprints/README.md

 ## Python
 Also available in the Lambda console, the Python blueprint includes the AuthPolicy class, which makes generating IAM policies simple and easy to understand.

+## Go
+Not available in the Lambda console.
+Use the AuthorizerResponse object to generate IAM policies for your custom authorizer.
+See comments for more details.

 ## Docs ##
 For more details, see public documentation for:
 - API Gateway Custom Authorizers -- [Blog Post](https://aws.amazon.com/blogs/compute/introducing-custom-authorizers-in-amazon-api-gateway/) -- [Developer Guide](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html)